Lissy93/dashy/docs/authentication.md

 ## Keycloak

-Dashy also supports using a [Keycloack](https://www.keycloak.org/) authentication server.
+Dashy also supports using a [Keycloak](https://www.keycloak.org/) authentication server.
 The setup for this is a bit more involved, but it gives you greater security overall, useful for if your instance is exposed to the internet.

 [Keycloak](https://www.keycloak.org/about.html) is a Java-based [open source](https://github.com/keycloak/keycloak), high-performance, secure authentication system, supported by [RedHat](https://www.redhat.com/en).
-It is easy to setup ([with Docker](https://quay.io/repository/keycloak/keycloak)), and enables you to secure multiple self-hosted applications with single-sign on using standard protocols (OpenID Connect, OAuth 2.0, SAML 2.0 and social login).
+It is easy to setup ([with Docker](https://quay.io/repository/keycloak/keycloak)), and enables you to secure multiple self-hosted applications with single-sign-on using standard protocols (OpenID Connect, OAuth 2.0, SAML 2.0 and social login).
 It's also very customizable, you can write or use custom [themes](https://wjw465150.gitbooks.io/keycloak-documentation/content/server_development/topics/themes.html), [plugins](https://www.keycloak.org/extensions.html), [password policies](https://wjw465150.gitbooks.io/keycloak-documentation/content/server_admin/topics/authentication/password-policies.html) and more.
 The following guide will walk you through setting up Keycloak with Dashy.
 If you already have a Keycloak instance configured, then skip to Step 3.

 ### 1. Deploy Keycloak